surciuoli/alg2-testsuite/README.md

 where:
 * PROG must be a valid executable file.
 Is the program to be tested."
 * CASES must be a valid directory where cases are present.
 It must contains the problems and its solutions, each of one in two separated files with the same name and `in.txt` and `out.txt` extensions, respectively."
-* OUTPUT if present, must also be a valid directory where output files will be saved.
+* OUTPUT if present, must also be a directory where output files will be saved.
+If it not exists, it will be created.
 If not present, CASES is used."

 For example, let's say we have a `cases` directory with the following four files:
 * case1.in.txt